searls/jasmine-maven-plugin/README.markdown

         |           `-- jquery-1.4.2.min.js
         `-- jasmine-webapp-example.war

-As seen above, production JavaScript is placed in `src/main/javascript`, while test specs are each in `src/test/javascript`.
+As seen above, by default, the plugin looks for JavaScript placed in `src/main/javascript`, while test specs are each in `src/test/javascript`.
 The plugin does support nested directories and will maintain your directory structure as it processes the source directories.

 ### Goals

 ####jasmine:resources
 This goal binds to the process-resources phase and copies the `src/main/javascript` directory into `target/jasmine/src`.
 It can be changed by configuring a parameter named `jsSrcDir` in the plugin execution section of the POM.

 ####jasmine:testResources
 This goal binds to the process-test-resources phase and copies the `src/test/javascript` directory into `target/jasmine/spec`.
 It can be changed by configuring a parameter named `jsTestSrcDir` in the plugin execution section of the POM.

 ####jasmine:test
 This goal binds to the test phase and generates a Jasmine runner file in `target/jasmine/SpecRunner.html` based on the sources processed by the previous two goals and Jasmine's own dependencies.
 It will respect the `skipTests` property, and will not halt processing if `haltOnFailure` is set to false.

 ####jasmine:preparePackage
 This goal binds to the prepare-package phase and copies the production JavaScript sources from `target/jasmine/src` to `/js` within the package directory (e.g. `target/your-webapp/js`).
 The sub-path can be cleared or changed by setting the `packageJavaScriptPath` property

 ####jasmine:generateManualRunner
 This goal binds to the generate-test-sources phase and will generate an extra spec runner HTML (named `ManualSpecRunner.html` by default) in the jasmine target directory (`target/jasmine`).
 This way, you can easily run your specs in the browser as you develop them, while still leaning on the plugin to keep the HTML up-to-date for you.
-Note that this HTML file is separate from the one generated during **jasmine:test**, as it points to the source directories directly.
+Note that this HTML file is separate from the one generated during **jasmine:test**, because it points to the source directories directly.

 When using the manual runner in a browser, be careful to edit your source & specs in the project's `src` directory, even though the runner itself runs in `target`!

 ### Supporting WTP (Leaving your JavaScript sources in your `webapp` directory)
 You can run the plugin with all five goals or fewer, if you choose.
-For instance, if you run your application in Eclipse WTP and you want to keep your production JavaScript in `src/main/webapp` to facilitate easier iterative development, you could skip the preparePackage goal and configure the `jsSrcDir` property to point at `src/main/webapp/[your-js-directory]` instead.
-Example POM follows:
+For instance, if you run your application in Eclipse WTP and you want to keep your production
+JavaScript in `src/main/webapp` to facilitate easier iterative development, you could skip the preparePackage goal and configure the `jsSrcDir` property to point at `src/main/webapp/[your-js-directory]` instead.

+Here's an example POM snippet:

     <execution>
       <goals>